HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 1. From the HCL Digital Experience 9.5 Digital Asset Management interface, hover over a collection and click **Move**.

-2. A dialogue box appears that shows the list of collections.
+    A dialogue box appears that shows the list of collections.
 You can search for a specific collection, or you can also navigate inside a collection if a subcollection is present.

+    !!!note
-    If the user does not have edit access for the collection, that row will be disabled.
+        If the user does not have edit access for the collection, that row is disabled.

-3. If you want to move the collection to root level (represented by the home icon in the breadcrumb), the **move here** button will be enabled by Deafult.
-So that user can move the collection to root level.
+2. To move the collection, there are two options depending on the new location:

-4. Select the collection in which you want to move and click **move here**.
+    - Select the target collection where you want to move the collection and click **move here**.

         If a collection with the same name exists in the target collection, a dialogue box to rename the collection appears.

+    - If you want to move the collection to root level (represented by the home icon), the **move here** button is enabled by default so that users can move the collection to the root level.

-5. Click **View Location** to navigate inside the collection.
+3. Click **View Location** to navigate inside the collection.

 ### Configuration for enabling the collection move feature